Dkaattae/pelosi_tracker/README.md

 Docker-compose up -d
 This command will spin up kestra, db for kestra, Postgres database and pgadmin

 Run flows to load data into database
+1), run download_index_flow.yml first to load index into table docdata_<year>
+2), import file scan_pdf_doc_batch.py into kestra
+3), run iterate_docpdf.yml to scan pdf and load data into table houseclerk_trade_events

 2, dbt
 Pip install dbt[postgres] if not installed